-I, personally, am a huge fan of revenue velocity for a company at any stage and I think it's better in the early days than revenue for a company with long sales cycles like us.
-Because we only have a few clients and our sales cycle is between 4-8 months our revenue plateaus for extended periods of time, which means it's not a great indicator of our performance week over week.
-Revenue velocity is the rate at which deals are moving through your sales pipeline, or in other words how much new revenue you should be generating each week (if you measure the length of the sales cycle in weeks).
+I, personally, am a huge fan of revenue velocity tracking for a company at any stage and I think it's better in the early days than revenue for a company with long sales cycles like us.
+Because we only have a few clients and our sales cycle is between 4-8 months, our revenue plateaus for extended periods of time, which means it's not a great indicator of our performance week over week.
+Revenue velocity is the rate at which deals are moving through your sales pipeline, or, in other words, how much new revenue you should be generating each week (if you measure the length of the sales cycle in weeks).
 The formula for revenue velocity is:

 In the early days, you will need to estimate the success rate of a deal at each stage in your pipeline but I recommend you track your success and conversion rates for the future.

-I also like tracking revenue acceleration which is the rate of change in velocity or week 2's RV - week 1's RV.
+I also like tracking revenue acceleration which is the rate of change in velocity (or week 2's RV minus week 1's RV).
 Acceleration is useful for making sure you continue to grow at an increasing pace (as startups should).
-We think (haven't done this yet) acceleration will also be good for quantifying the success of a new sales hire.
-Adding a new salesperson should increase the rate at which you are selling if your revenue acceleration does not grow with a new hire you should take some time to consider why the new person has not increased your sales output.
+We haven't implemented this yet, but we think acceleration will also be good for quantifying the success of a new sales hire.
+Adding a new salesperson should increase the rate at which you are selling, so, if your revenue acceleration does not grow with a new hire, you should take some time to consider why the new person has not increased your sales output.

-The last word of warning about revenue velocity.
-Make sure you are increasing your revenue at each stage in the pipeline, I track the value of each stage and the average duration a company is in the stage to ensure revenue velocity is increasing across the board and not because I keep adding a lot of companies to stage 2 and 3.
+One last word of warning about revenue velocity: make sure you are increasing your revenue at each stage in the pipeline.
+I track the value of each stage and the average duration a company is in the stage to ensure revenue velocity is increasing across the board and not because I keep adding a lot of companies to stage 2 and 3.
 I also purposely set the first stage of my sales pipeline to 0% chance of success to make it harder to artificially increase the revenue velocity by adding a lot of companies to the first stage.

-We are planning on expanding the team in the next few months so hiring has been on my mind.
-We have hired two co-op students in the past and we tried tracking a few metrics, but if I am being completely honest I have not found any that I like.
-Also, I feel that until you are regularly hiring (e.g. 1 new hire every month or more) hiring metrics are not super crucial, but I like planning for the future so I have one less thing to think about.
+We are planning on expanding the team in the next few months, so hiring has been on my mind.
+We have hired two co-op students in the past and we tried tracking a few metrics, but, if I am being completely honest, I have not found any that I like.
+Also, I feel that until you are regularly hiring (e.g. one new hire every month or more) hiring metrics are not super crucial, but I like planning for the future so I have one less thing to think about.

 Metrics I Don't Like

-Last year when we hired our current co-ops we tested metrics such as interviews conducted and applications received.
+Last year when we hired our current co-ops, we tested metrics such as interviews conducted and applications received.
 These metrics are not useful because they don't measure success.
-If I conduct 100 interviews and have 100 bad interviews that means by selection process is bad and same with applications.
-If we receive 1000 applications but only 15 people are qualified something is wrong with our job posting.
+If I conduct 100 interviews and have 100 bad interviews, that means my selection process is bad.
+The same goes with applications.
+If we receive 1000 applications but only 15 people are qualified, something is wrong with our job posting.

 Alternatives I Plan on Trying

-For tracking the actual interview there are two questions I want to answer the first: Did we sell the candidate on the job?
-The second: Did we get an accurate assessment of the candidates quality.
+For tracking the actual interview, there are two questions I want to answer.
+The first: Did we sell the candidate on the job?
+The second: Did we get an accurate assessment of the candidate's quality?
 Unfortunately, I don't think there will be a quick answer for either.
-My plan for the first question will be offer acceptance rate, but, until we are hiring for more than one question it will be hard to properly assess our interview process.
-As for determining the candidates quality that will likely be based on a performance review conducted a few weeks/months into their position.
-Again it will be hard to properly measure this until we hire multiple people (unless we really mess up the first time).
+My plan for the first question will be offer acceptance rate, but, until we are hiring for more than one position, it will be hard to properly assess our interview process.
+As for determining the candidate's quality, that will likely be based on a performance review conducted a few weeks or months into their position.
+Again, it will be hard to properly measure this until we hire multiple people (unless we really mess up the first time).

 Thanks for reading!
 I hope that this post will help you avoid some of the mistakes I made.
-I will probably post an update in a few months about how our KPI's have changed and any new lessons I have learned.
-I think we have better KPI's now than we did 6 months ago, but we can always get better.
+I will probably post an update in a few months about how our KPIs have changed and any new lessons I have learned.
+I think we have better KPIs now than we did six months ago, but we can always improve.